Table of Contents:

 - Neglecting the differential feed

-- Buying without thinking about the fabrics to be sewn
+- Buying without considering the fabrics you sew

 Taking the time to test, read the manual, and practice on scraps greatly facilitates getting started.

-Conclusion: choose your serger well to sew with peace of mind
+Conclusion: choose your serger well to sew with confidence

-Knowing how to choose your serger allows you to invest in a machine truly suited to your projects and fabrics.
-By considering the essential criteria – finishes, thicknesses, differential feed, and ease of use – it becomes easier to make a coherent and lasting choice.
-A well-chosen serger improves finishes, comfort, and the overall quality of sewing projects.
+Knowing how to choose your serger helps you invest in a machine truly suited to your projects and fabrics.
+By considering essential criteria – finishing, thicknesses, differential feed, and ease of use – it becomes easier to make a consistent and lasting choice.
+A well-chosen serger improves finishing, comfort, and the overall quality of sewing projects.

 Is a serger essential when starting out?

-No, but it quickly improves the finishes and sewing comfort.
+No, but it quickly improves the finishing and sewing comfort.

 Can you sew without a sewing machine using a serger?